 You will have the chance to explore Spain, too.
 Once settled into Granada, weekend excursions will take you to the famous Costa del Sol, and the Andalusian cities of Cordoba and Seville.
 There is a trip to Madrid where you will have a chance to explore this unique city, converse with local residents, and participate in a group excursion to the nearby picturesque city of Toledo.
 The program also typically features trips to sites in and around Granada, such as the Alhambra, Alpujarras and Nerja, Cordoba and Sevilla.

-Please note that all students who participate in this program will enroll in the intensive Spanish course, SPAN 308: Spain within the XXI Century: Building Bridges.
-This course is designed to enhance the language skills of students prior to the start of the regular academic courses.
-At the end of this course, students will take the University of Granada’s Center for Modern Language’s Spanish language proficiency test.
-The results of this test will dictate which courses they will take for the rest of the semester abroad.
-Students with higher scores will go into the Hispanic Studies track, and students with lower scores will go into the Language and Culture track.
+Students are enrolled in a 3- credit intensive Spanish course (SPAN 300 or SPAN 406) which meets M-F in the first month of the program.
+The intensive Spanish course is designed to enhance the language skills of students prior to the start of the other academic courses.
+In addition, all students will take SPAN 308: Spain in the XXI Century throughout the duration of the program.
+At the end of the intensive Spanish course, all students will take the University of Granada’s Center for Modern Language’s Spanish language proficiency test.
+The results of this test will dictate which track students will be enrolled in, Hispanic Studies or Language and Culture.
+Students with higher scores will focus on Hispanic Studies and students with lower scores will study Language and Culture.

 Housing and Meals

 Students will reside in private Spanish homes with a host family.
 They will live in pairs with one other study abroad student.
 Bedding and linens are provided, as well as all meals.
 Students will reside in hotels during overnight excursions when they are traveling with the group.

 Students should consult the Budget Sheets at the top of this page for estimated program costs.
 For the most up-to-date cost information, please visit the program's website.
 In addition, before choosing to study abroad in another country for anywhere from three to six months, you should consider the exchange rate

 of your host country as well as the cost of living